AutomaApp/documentation/docs/api-reference/reference-data.md

 ---

 # Reference data
-Add dynamic data inside an input of a block, like in the element selector or the form value.
-Automa uses the mustache templating (<code v-pre>{{ mustache }}</code>) syntax to know which input is dynamic or not.
+Add dynamic data inside an input of a block, like in the element selector or the form value input.

+Automa uses the mustache tag (<code v-pre>{{ mustache }}</code>) syntax to know which input is dynamic or not.
 Inside the mustache tag, you can either write the keyword of data you want to get from or a function, for example <code v-pre>{{ globalData }}</code> to get the global data of the workflow.

 ## Accessing data